mohaamedheshaam/bit68/README.md

 Steps 4 :  Create database by running in a SQL file  command => CREATE DATABASE bit68_database;

-Step 5:  Run comment ‘python manage.py migrate’   in the project directory
+Step 5:  Run command  ‘python manage.py migrate’   in the project directory

 Step 6 : python manage.py createsuperuser  and type your username, email, and password.